 You notice that the winter weight doesn't come off as easily in the springtime.
 That your pants are a little snugger.
 That a few drinks on a Friday night can ruin most of your Saturday.
 You tell yourself it's because you're busy with work and have been slacking at the gym, drinking a little too much and eating takeout too often.
 All that may well be true.
 But that belies the fact that something else is going on: Your metabolism is slowing down.
-The good news is that by making some changes in how you do things, you can kick it back up into high gear.
+The good news is that by making some changes in how you do things, you can learn how to boost your metabolism and finally kick it back up into high gear.
 It just takes a little know-how.
-Like this:
+Like these best metabolism boosters.

-On a list that encompasses several easy ways to rev your metabolism, this may be one of the easiest.
+On a list that encompasses several easy ways to boost your metabolism, this may be one of the easiest.
 Take the temp in your bedroom down a notch.
 That's it!
 A hot new study published in the journal Diabetes suggests that simply turning on the AC may subtly transform a person's stores of brown fat—"good" fat, stimulated by cold temperatures, that serves to keep us warm by burning through "bad" fat stores.
 Participants spent a few weeks sleeping in bedrooms with varying temperatures: A neutral 75 degrees, a cool 66 degree and a balmy 81 degrees.
 After four weeks of sleeping at 66 degrees, the men had almost doubled their volumes of brown fat.
-And believe it or not, keeping cool in the bedroom can show down aging: It’s one of 100 Ways to Live to 100!

 It's no joke: genuine laughter may cause a 10 to 20 percent increase in basal energy expenditure and resting heart rate, according to a study published in The International Journal of Obesity.
 That means a 10-15 minute giggle fest could burn up 40 to 170 calories.
 Who has the last laugh now?
-You do, you magnificent bastard!
+You do!

 The brew contains catechins, a type of antioxidant that triggers the release of fat from fat cells and helps speed the liver's capacity for turning fat into energy.
-In a recent 12-week study, participants who drank 4 to 5 cups of green tea daily, then did a 25-minute workout, lost an average of two more pounds, and more belly fat, than the non tea-drinking exercisers.
-Check out more reasons Why You Should Be Drinking Tea!
+In a recent 12-week study conducted by Dalhousie University, participants who drank 4 to 5 cups of green tea daily, then did a 25-minute workout, lost an average of two more pounds, and more belly fat, than the non-tea-drinking exercisers.

 Weight loss hardly gets easier than this: drinking more water may increase the rate at which you burn calories, according to a study in The Journal of Clinical Endocrinology and Metabolism.
 After drinking approximately 17 ounces of water (about 2 tall glasses), participants' metabolic rates increased by 30 percent.
 The researchers estimate that increasing water intake by 1.5 liters a day (about 6 cups) would burn an extra 17,400 calories over the course of the year—a weight loss of approximately five pounds!